MalakMohamedAhmed/AI-code-review-assignment---Eskalate/submission_template.md

 ## 2) Proposed Fixes / Improvements
 ### Summary of changes
+- checked in the begining that the given 'values' parameter is a list or a tuple
 - started counting the not null values, instead of working with the total number of values
 - checked if 'values' empty (no values), if so then just return 0
 - created another function (is_numeric_string) for making sure that the 'value' has a valied value to proceed with the calculations